p9c/glom/README.md

 A code editor for the visual thinkers

-Glom is a text editor makes restructuring deeply structured documents easy to create and change.
+Glom is a text editor makes structured documents easy to create and change.
 Many text editors now allow you to select text and drag it around, but almost without exception, a couple of stray keypresses can turn a neat 20 level hierarchy of brackets into spaghetti covered in nasty red syntax